Get insider access

 • Losing ground to competition.

 Other companies are coming out with monitors that offer better value than ASUS monitors, especially in the budget category.
-While ASUS was great in the past, their monitors don't offer much special against the competition.
+While ASUS was great in the past, their monitors don't offer anything special against the competition.

 ASUS vs LG